Yunhyuk-Jeong/vpm-ma-blendshape-sync-auto-setup/README.md

 ## 📌 Changelog

+### **1.0.5 – Comment Cleanup & Editor Assembly Definition Added**

+-   Updated and cleaned up internal code comments for improved clarity and maintainability.
+-   Added BlendshapeSyncAutoSetup.Editor.asmdef to ensure proper editor-only compilation and cleaner project structure.

-### 1.0.4 – Package Metadata Fix & Compatibility Update
+### **1.0.4 – Package Metadata Fix & Compatibility Update**

 -   Updated package.json to use the correct author object format required by the VRChat VPM specification.
     This resolves installation failures in VCC where the package could not be deserialized correctly.